|Thr 97-373||Mick Alderson|

-2. Demonstrate how to change a lamp in an Ellipsoidal Reflector Spotlight, a S4 PAR, and a PAR can.
+2. Demonstrate how to change a lamp in a Fresnel, an Ellipsoidal Reflector Spotlight, and a PAR can.
 (5 points)

 3. On the Fredric March stage, given a sample light plot, hang and cable a temporary electric batten.
 Set instruments properly, and calculate counterweight required.
 (5 points)

-6. Set up a portable PA system consisting of a small mixer, a "talent" microphone on a stand, a PCC floor mic, a cassette deck or a CD deck, an amplifier, and two speakers.
+8. Set up a portable PA system consisting of a small mixer, a "talent" microphone on a stand, a cassette deck or a CD deck, an amplifier, and two speakers.
 Speakers should be set up as mono or stereo, depending on capabilities of the amplifier supplied.
 Get sound from all sources.
-(10 points)
+(5 points)